Holodomor Eyewitness Accounts, Survivor Testimony, and Analysis

 “Those who cannot remember the past are condemned to repeat it.”
 (George Santayana, The Life of Reason, 1905.)

-This page now incorporates groups of quotations by Holodomor survivors and witnesses along with entries that were previously found here: SURVIVOR ACCOUNTS AND MEMOIRS in the INFORMATION LINKS pages.
-Therefore, in addition to brief quotations, you will now find descriptions and links to memoirs and individual interviews; documentaries of various lengths based on eyewitness testimony; and compilations of oral history by Holodomor survivors, descendents of survivors, and eyewitnesses – in print, audio, or video formats.
-Furthermore, a few significant studies analyzing survivor memory and the impact of Holodomor survivor trauma through the generations are also listed.
+In addition to brief quotations, you will find descriptions and links to memoirs and interviews; documentaries based on survivor testimony; and compilations of oral history by Holodomor survivors, descendents of survivors, and eyewitnesses.
+Much is available online; some in print, audio, or video formats.
+Also, a few significant studies analyzing survivor memory and the impact of Holodomor survivor trauma through the generations are listed.

 You will find additional materials here: PRIMARY SOURCES RELATED TO THE HOLODOMOR and HOLODOMOR DENIAL, PROPAGANDA, ROLE OF THE MEDIA.
 Furthermore, most published historical research on the Holodomor includes quotations from eyewitnesses and those trying to survive that torment of persecution and famine.